Keep up with rulemaking actions at HHS by signing up to receive email updates.

 - offering informal comments.

 - commenting on proposed rules published in the Texas Register.

 - submitting a petition for rulemaking to the executive commissioner.

-Some rules may require approval of an advisory committee before being proposed in the Texas Register.
 For more information about HHS advisory committees, please visit the advisory committee web page.

 HHSC Executive Council